robbestad/sdrive-npm-example/README.md

 ### Common Issues

 1. **API Key Not Working**
-   - Verify that the API key is correctly copied to the `.env` file
+   - Verify that the API key and  user GUID is correctly copied to the `.env` file
    - Check if the API key is active in the SDrive dashboard

 2. **Upload Failing**
    - Check if the file size doesn't exceed the limit
-   - Verify that you have sufficient credit on your account

 3. **Network Issues**
    - Check your internet connection
-   - Verify that the selected network is available

 ## License